todaypurpose/blog/content/posts/big-muscles.md

 ![Muscle Loss Over Time](/img/working-out/muscle-strengtht-loss.webp)

-Look at the similarities in thigh muscle of the triathletes and someone who does not move below:
+Look at the similarities in thigh muscle of the triathletes and someone who does not move below ([source](https://twitter.com/ChamberofFit/status/1688607251316056065)):

 ![Comaparison triathlete sedetanire](/img/working-out/triathlete-sedentaire.jpeg)